czyzby/gdx-lml/mvc/README.md

 - `StandardViewResizer` now correctly detects how the passed viewport should be updated. `StandardCameraCenteringViewResizer` is now deprecated.
 - It is now possible to access `Skin` instances internally stored by a `SkinService`.
 - Now global macro files defined with `@LmlMacro` annotation will never be parsed before the LML syntax is replaced with `@LmlParserSyntax`.
+- Added `AbstractJsonPreference`, which makes it easier to maintain JSON-serialized preferences.

 1.5 -> 1.6: